-The ATHENA project aimed to contribute to the development, reform and modernisation of higher education systems in the Eastern Neighbouring partner countries Armenia, Moldova and Ukraine.
-As a structural measure, it is designed to support structural reform processes and the development of strategic frameworks at the national level.
+The ATHENA project contributed to the development, reform and modernisation of higher education systems in the Eastern Neighbouring partner countries Armenia, Moldova and Ukraine.
+As a structural measure, it was designed to support structural reform processes and the development of strategic frameworks at the national level.
 ATHENA ultimately aimed to enhance the quality and relevance of higher education systems in the targeted partner countries and to increase their voluntary convergence with EU developments.

-Based on an in-depth assessment of system-specific needs, ATHENA aimed to:
+Based on an in-depth assessment of system-specific needs, ATHENA contributed to:

 The ATHENA project was co-funded by the European Commission under the Tempus Programme (2012).